-Social media marketing is vital for any business, and if you want a way to grow your online presence effectively and at low cost, a social media contest is a powerful solution.
-But with a selection of platforms like Facebook, Instagram, and Pinterest, it can be hard to make a decision.
+Social media marketing is vital for any business, and as a way to grow your online presence effectively and at a low cost, social media contests are a powerful solution.
+But with a selection of platforms like Facebook, Instagram, and Pinterest, it can be hard to decide which is best to use.
 Here’s how to smartly choose a platform for your social media contest.

 Evaluate Your Social Media Performance

-Your first step in planning your contest is to evaluate your company’s social media performance right now.
+Your first step in planning your contest is to evaluate your company’s social media performance before you start.
 Ask yourself:

 - Which platforms am I currently using?

 - Am I meeting my goals in terms of followers and engagement?

 This information can help you narrow down the social media platforms to use for your contest.
 It will also help you compare the results after you have finished your contest, giving you a quantitative way to know whether it was successful.

 If you’re not sure how your business’ social media accounts are performing, there are several ways to measure success, including:

 - Monitoring engagement via analytics